suvendujena2001/GyamSys_Training/status-reports/ashrita-nayak.md

 ** On the last working day of the week, we were given assignments to complete.

 ## Week 4 (26th Feb 2024 to 1st March 2024)
+** JavaScript & SQL assignments were done and were uploaded on Github.

+** An evaluation test was taken on SQL and further PPTs were shared.
+Then a session regarding SSMS was taken, and our doubts were also cleared.

+** Evaluation test on Unit tetsing part was taken.

+** Training on Backend development started and we were taught DOTNET.

+** We were given to practise C# and upload the same on Github.
+** On the last working day, we gave another SQL evaluation test.